-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 Consumer litigation finance (ie, the funding of small individual claims) is not a principal focus of commercial funders in Australia.
 Such cases are generally undertaken by lawyers under ‘no win, no fee' retainers.
 However, funders do routinely provide finance for mass consumer claims prosecuted in large-scale representative proceedings (class actions) in those jurisdictions with class action regimes.

-Contingency agreements are retainer agreements between a litigant and the litigant's lawyers under which the lawyers carry the cost of the proceedings (either on their own balance sheets or with assistance from funders) and recover their fees and disbursements only if the proceedings are successful.
+Contingency agreements are retainer agreements between a litigant and the litigant's lawyers under which the lawyers carry the cost of the proceedings (either on their own balance sheets or with assistance from funders or lenders) and recover their fees and disbursements only if the proceedings are successful.

 Contingency agreements include: